Homosexuality: Canada

+Mexico

+Anthropologist Joseph Carrier found in the 1990s that same-gender sexual relations were relatively common in many neighborhoods in Mexico City.
+While long-term partnerships were not acceptable, and queer men were still expected to marry and have children, it was acceptable for men to have "discreet" relations with other men as long as they took on the active, penetrative role.
+Taking the passive role was considered detrimental to one's masculinity.

 United States

+During the Victorian era, same-sex desire was viewed as a common sin.
+Anyone was capable of "succumbing" to same-sex attraction, and various sexual and non-sexual acts—including masturbation—were considered possible ways that someone could be "turned" queer.
+Queer people were often viewed as predators, exclusively attracted to heterosexuals, and therefore a danger to society.

+Same-sex relationships were generally stigmatized throughout the 20th century, and hate crimes were commonly carried out, especially against men.
+Most queer people lived out these relationships in secret, often while still having opposite-sex marriages and families.
+Anti-gay sentiment surged after the Cold War, when homosexuals were seen as a threat to American society and were rooted out of organizations across the country.

+Homosexuality was declassified as a disease by the American Psychiatric Association in 1973.

 In 1986, the Supreme Court of the United States ruled in Bowers v.
 Hardwick that a state could criminalize sodomy, but, in 2003, overturned itself in Lawrence v.
 Texas and thereby legalized homosexual activity throughout the United States of America.

 It is only since the 2010s that census forms and political conditions have facilitated the visibility and enumeration of same-sex relationships.

 Same-sex marriage in the United States expanded from one state in 2004 to all 50 states in 2015, through various state court rulings, state legislation, direct popular votes (referendums and initiatives), and federal court rulings.

+Asia

 East Asia

 In East Asia, same-sex love has been referred to since the earliest recorded history.

 Homosexuality in China, known as the passions of the cut peach and various other euphemisms, has been recorded since approximately 600 BCE.
 Homosexuality was mentioned in many famous works of Chinese literature.
 The instances of same-sex affection and sexual interactions described in the classical novel Dream of the Red Chamber seem as familiar to observers in the present as do equivalent stories of romances between heterosexual people during the same period.
-Confucianism, being primarily a social and political philosophy, focused little on sexuality, whether homosexual or heterosexual.
-Ming Dynasty literature, such as Bian Er Chai (弁而釵/弁而钗), portray homosexual relationships between men as more enjoyable and more "harmonious" than heterosexual relationships.
-Writings from the Liu Song Dynasty by Wang Shunu claimed that homosexuality was as common as heterosexuality in the late 3rd century.
+Keith McMahon suggests that homosexual relationships between men in Ming stories such as Bian er chai was described as more harmonious and enjoyable than heterosexual relationships.
+Writings from the Liu Song dynasty by Wang Shunu claimed that homosexuality was as common as heterosexuality in the late 3rd century.

-Opposition to homosexuality in China originates in the medieval Tang Dynasty (618–907), attributed to the rising influence of Christian and Islamic values, but did not become fully established until the Westernization efforts of the late Qing Dynasty and the Republic of China.
+Opposition to homosexuality in China originates in the medieval Tang dynasty (618–907), attributed to the rising influence of Christian and Islamic values, but did not become fully established until the Westernization efforts of the late Qing dynasty and the Republic of China.